flang-msft/azure-docs-sdk-python/docs-ref-services/latest/ai-translation-nspkg-readme.md

 # Microsoft Azure SDK for Python

-This is the Microsoft Azure ai-language Services namespace package.
+This is the Microsoft Azure ai-translation Services namespace package.

 This package is not intended to be installed directly by the end user.